Check out our detailed, step by step tutorial and learn how you can make a Spun Cotton Easter Bunny figurine from spun cotton shapes.

 STEP 1: body painting

-With the gray paint, paint the entire body and head of the bunny.
-Also paint a small 2-inch long portion of the little piece of paper.
-Make sure to paint the piece of paper on its two sides.
-When you are done painting, you can rest the paper in a cup or a jar while the paint dries.
+With the gray paint, paint the large ball, the egg, and a small 2-inch long portion of the piece of paper (on the two sides).
+Rest everything in a cup or a jar to let the paint dry.

-With the white paint, paint the top of the little piece of cardboard (or drink coaster if you have one).
+With the white paint, paint the top of the little piece of cardboard.

 STEP 2: Outline the facial features, the ears, and the pedestal